 - choose appropriate models and methods for analysing a given dataset

 - explain the assumptions made by these models and methods

 - interpret the results obtained from application of these methods

 - describe how the parameters of these models are estimated

 - fit these models and apply these methods using R, and interpret the output

 - write simple R programs to determine repeated-sampling properties of estimators by simulation (and understand such programs).

-Understanding of the concepts of integration and differentiation, logarithms and exponents, and matrix inversion; ability to perform simple manipulation of vectors and matrices (e.g. addition and multiplication); good knowledge of basic concepts of probability theory (e.g. probability density functions, marginal and conditional distributions, random variables, expectation and variance, and important parametric distributions (especially the normal, binomial and Poisson distributions).
+Good understanding of the concepts of integration and differentiation, logarithms and exponents, and matrix inversion.
+Ability to perform simple manipulation of vectors and matrices (e.g. addition and multiplication).
+Good knowledge of basic concepts of probability theory, e.g. probability density functions, marginal and conditional distributions, random variables, expectation and variance, and important parametric distributions (especially the normal, binomial and Poisson distributions).

-Lectures, computer practicals.
-Some preliminary reading may be required.
+Lectures, computer practicals, and mathematical exercises.
+Some reading may be required.